 Please respect the copyrights of the original photographers.

 I'll start off with a pointer to Les Cowley's atmospheric-optics website, which has a fine section on green flashes.
 He's found a good selection of pictures to illustrate the common types.

 Now, on with a list of flashes scattered all over the Web. . . .

 These flashes and low-sun distortions were photographed from Pic du Midi in France by Eric Frappa.
 There is a good account of the phenomena in French, as well.

-Finally, there's a superb sequence of pictures showing 12 mock-mirage flashes at a single sunset, thanks to strong gravity waves on the numerous inversions.
-These show both the geometrical effects of such waves, but the progressive increase in extinction at short wavelengths as the Sun sank: the first flashes are bright blue, but become fainter and greener with increasing zenith distance.
+12 mock-mirage flashes at a single sunset, thanks to strong gravity waves on the numerous inversions.
+These show both the geometrical effects of such waves, and the progressive increase in extinction at short wavelengths as the Sun sank: the first flashes are bright blue, but become fainter and greener with increasing zenith distance.
 Again, click on each image to see it at full resolution!
 (Thanks to Luc Dettwiller for bringing this sequence to my attention!)

 Guillaume Blanchard's photographs are arranged as a slideshow.
 Both mock-mirage and inferior-mirage flashes appear here.
 Images 4-7 show the progression of a fine blue flash; image 7 clearly shows the true (red) color of the low Sun in the scattered light along the distant ridge, demonstrating that the white color of the overexposed disk in image 4 is an artifact.
 (Thanks to Luc Dettwiller for providing the URL!)

 Page back to the “panorama” that precedes it, to see how the flash developed.
 Note the strong extinction gradient, which helpfully dimmed the (normally much brighter) lower image.